The Board of Supervisors and Staff of Sunshine Water Control District.

 Daniel's volunteer and community experience includes membership in Toastmasters Club Awesome and Kiwanis of Coral Springs/Parkland, where he has served as a Board member in different capacities over multiple years.
 Daniel is a graduate of Leadership Coral Springs 2003 through the Coral Springs Chamber of Commerce and a graduate of the Citizens' Police Academy in 2004.
 He was further involved in Coral Springs Renewing Together in 2004 whereby he headed up a team of volunteers on a specific home on Shadow Wood Boulevard.
 He and the other volunteers improved the appearance of the home with pressure cleaning, paint, and new landscaping.
 These contributions enabled the owner of the home, a single mother, to be cleared of violations with the City and be more confident in her interactions with her neighbors.

 In 2007 and 2011, Daniel was involved in the condominium administration of Coral Springs Tower Club I Condominium Association in a volunteer role as president and secretary, respectively.
 During Daniel's terms, significant aesthetic improvements were made and delinquent receivables were reduced by just about 80%.
-In 2011, Daniel was unanimously appointed by the Coral Springs City Commission to a two-year term with the Planning and Zoning Board.
+Daniel is currently serving his fourth term on the Planning & Zoning Board of Coral Springs.
+He was originally appointed in 2011 and has been re-appointed to three additional terms; each with a unanimous vote of the City Commission.
 The function of this Board is to review construction and redevelopment plans proposed for the City and then, as a five-member Board, vote on whether they will issue a favorable or unfavorable recommendation to the City Commission.

 The business experience of Mr. Prudhomme includes real estate sales and leasing, mortgages, property management for individual landlords, rehabilitating deteriorated properties and most importantly, handling day-to-day operations of the family business in the condominium association management field.
 Opened in 2008, they specialize in turning around problem condominiums by implementing procedures to attract responsible owners and tenants, enforce rules and regulations, and pursue owners with delinquent balances while preserving association resources in the process.

-Daniel welcomes the opportunity to be a contributing Supervisor on the Sunshine Water Control District.
+Daniel has always welcomed the opportunity to be a contributing Supervisor on the Sunshine Water Control District.